s1113950/codeSync/README.md

 To use, create `watcherConfig.txt` that contains entries like:

-    [folder_name]
+    [project_name]
     local_dir = /your/local/path
     remote_dir = /your/remote/path
     remote_addr = username@server

-The creation of this (and migration to .watcherConfigrc) will come later in the future.
+TODO

+* Have codeSync create the config files for you
+* Extend makefile commands so that `make` isn't the only one

 Run `make`, which will install the required libraries and start the watcher.
 It will call `rsync` every time a change to a local_dir is made.
-In the future, there'll be optimizations to sync only once every time anything in a folder changes as opposed to on every file change.